 Medicines are sometimes prescribed for purposes other than those listed in a patient information leaflet.
 Do not use KITABIS PAK for a condition for which it was not prescribed.
 Do not give KITABIS PAK to other people, even if they have the same symptoms that you have.
 It may harm them.

-This leaflet summarizes the most important information about KITABIS PAK.
-If you would like more information, talk with your healthcare provider.
 You can ask your healthcare provider or pharmacist for information about KITABIS PAK that is written for health professionals.

 What are the ingredients in KITABIS PAK?